Kevin Garnett, Vikings owners reportedly interested in buying Timberwolves from Glen Taylor

 Soon after Glen Taylor led a group of investors to an agreement to buy the Timberwolves in 1994, he helped save the franchise from a potential relocation and the franchise drafted its best-ever player, Kevin Garnett.

 Now Taylor is considering selling the team with a stipulation that the new owners must keep it in Minnesota, and Garnett said he is a part of a group with interest in buying it.
-Also rumored to be among the potential buyers, according to ESPN: Zygi and Mark Wilf, owners of the Vikings.
+Also said to be “serious candidates” to be buyers, according to ESPN: Zygi and Mark Wilf, owners of the Vikings.

 Taylor said any potential buyer has to guarantee the team remains in Minnesota.
 He said he owes that much to the state.